 Primary adrenal gland insufficiency, which results from partial or complete (>90%) destruction of the adrenal cells with inadequate secretion of glucocorticoids and mineralocortic...

 Decreased cold tolerance

 Salt, sugar, steroids, support, and search for a precipitating illness (usually infection, trauma, recent surgery, or...

-Verify adequacy of therapy: normal BP, serum electrolytes, plasma renin, and fasting blood glucose level
+Monitor BP, electrolytes, plasma renin, and fasting blood glucose level.

 E27.1 Primary adrenocortical insufficiency

 255.41 Glucocorticoid deficiency